elphinhote/superquiz/readme.md

 # 04 Web APIs: Code Quiz

-Both of the following are submitted:
+Both urls are submitted as follows:

 The URL of the deployed application, https://elphinhote.github.io/superquiz/